 In small saucepan, melt the butter.

 Stir in the sweet rice flour (or arrowroot powder); with a wire whisk or a wooden spoon, continue stirring until mixture starts to brown.

 Add mushroom broth, stirring continuously until smooth and just thickened.

 Stir in chopped mushrooms.

 Stir in extra milk or water if needed to bring to desired consistency.
 Do not boil.

 Season to taste.

-This gluten-free recipe is designed for those with gluten intolerance or gluten sensitivity.
-If you are on a gluten-free diet, you can confidently serve it to people who have no food allergies.
-It is wheat-free, barley-free and rye-free.
+If you are on a gluten-free diet, you can confidently serve this gluten-free meat loaf to people who have no food allergies — it’s a family-pleasing main dish.